orangejuice/blog/data/activity/movie-宠物-内心狂野-2015/record.en.md

   subtitle: 2015 / UK / Documentary / John Downer / David Tennant
 ---

-This is a rather relaxing and healing documentary, full of adorable and heartwarming animals.
-There are a lot of little-known facts.
-For instance, guinea pig fathers stay to wait for the guinea pig mothers during childbirth...
-Tamed cats no longer leave their scent to demonstrate their obedience.
-The camera placement is too perfect, each little story seems to be edited according to the narrative, which takes away some authenticity.
-Really like the horse, big and strong, its gentle eyes bring great security.
+A rather relaxing and healing documentary, filled with fluffy, adorable, and warm-hearted little animals.
+It contains many obscure facts, such as how guinea pig fathers wait around for guinea pig mothers to give birth, and post-birth...
+Domesticated cats no longer leave their own scent to demonstrate their submissiveness.
+The camera positions are too perfect, and each little story seems like it was edited to follow a narrative, losing a bit of authenticity.
+I really like the horses, big and robust, with gentle eyes, providing a sense of security.